HyperX Pulsefire Haste 2 Pro

 software stability: 3.0, based on 1 review

-Software stability has limited negative evidence: one review reported RGB control trouble until changing a Windows Dynamic Lighting setting.
+Software stability has one clear issue: RGB control failed until a Windows Dynamic Lighting setting was changed.

 based on 1 review